 - Lunch and refreshments on every teaching day.

 This course is ideal for individuals at all levels within an organization who need to have detailed knowledge of IFRSs.
 In essence, it is an opportunity to transfer a crucial new skill set to those responsible for making accounting decisions and preparing, reviewing or approving IFRS financial statements.
 The program is generic and does not focus on any single industry.

 Presented by two experienced IFRS instructors, this program gives participants the benefit of decades of IFRS experience.
-Delegates receive the benefit of more than one view of IFRS and the opportunity to ask questions, receiving thorough answers to their individual questions from the presenters’ past experiences.
-Our specialist instructors explain the principles clearly and simply and provide real-world examples, including an overview of the requirements for first-time adoption of IFRS and the practicalities of implementing IFRS.
+Delegates receive the benefit of more than one view of IFRSs and the opportunity to ask questions, receiving thorough answers to their individual questions from the presenters’ past experiences.
+Our specialist instructors explain the principles clearly and simply and provide real-world examples, including an overview of the requirements for first-time adoption of IFRSs and the practicalities of implementing IFRSs.